-One of my most favorite human beings, J.J., died.
+One of my most favorite human beings, J.J., had died.

 What?
-My healthy 42-year-old brother, who, last week, I just watched in his softball playoffs, fell over dead while riding his bike during his normal 18-mile route.
+My healthy 42-year-old brother, who the previous week I had just watched in his softball playoffs, had fallen over dead while riding his bike during his normal 18-mile route.

 What the?!
 How — and why — could that be?

 I decided right then and there that this was going to be the worst day of my life.
 Yep.
-Now my life is going to suck.
-My parents are going to have sad hearts and we’re all screwed.
-I’ll cry rivers of tears forever.
-I couldn’t imagine waterskiing, cooking, eating, drinking, laughing and joking without him.
+Now my life was going to suck.
+My parents would have sad hearts, and we were all screwed.
+I would cry rivers of tears forever.
+I couldn’t imagine waterskiing, cooking, eating, drinking, laughing, or joking without him.